How Safe is it to Eat Pork?

-Although the myoglobin content in pork is higher than that in lean meats like chicken or turkey, it is much lower than that in beef.
-Pork is classified as a red meat however, because its myoglobin content is still high enough to lend the meat its reddish or pinkish hue.
-Pork meat is rich in certain nutrients like thiamin and iron, but it is also high in cholesterol and saturated fat.
+Although, the myoglobin content in pork is higher than that in lean meats like chicken or turkey, it is much lower than that in beef.
+Pork is classified as red meat, however, because its myoglobin content is still high enough to lend the meat its reddish or pinkish hue.
+Pork meat is rich in certain nutrients like thiamine and iron, but it is also high in cholesterol and saturated fat.
 Like other red meats, pork does have its fair share of health risks and there is also a lot of public hysteria about the health risks of pork because of sobering facts that are often grossly exaggerated by idealists who understandingly wish to vilify the meat industry.

-From a biochemical perspective pork may be considered a ‘healthy’ meat, but this is a matter of debate.
+From a biochemical perspective pork may be considered ‘healthy’ meat, but this is a matter of debate.
 Diet concerns cannot be oversimplified because there are other determinants that come into play, such as lifestyle.
 A diet with a high content of meat and little plant food, for example, would be better suited to someone with an active lifestyle, which is why Inuits thrive on such a diet.
-On the other hand, an individual who spends the best part of his life hunched over a computer would be well advised to stick to a diet high in plant based food, with little to no red meat.
+On the other hand, an individual who spends the best part of his life hunched over a computer would be well advised to stick to a diet high in plant-based food, with little to no red meat.

 Risk of Bacterial Infection

 Pork that is untreated or not cooked adequately may contain harmful microorganisms and pose a risk of infection.
 This is also true for pork products that are cooked and then left exposed for a considerable period.
 Some pathogens that are often present in pork meat include Listeria, E. coli, Salmonella, and Staphylococcus aureus.
-These bacteria are mainly found in uncooked pork however, and according to the Centers for Disease Control and Prevention (CDC), most of these pathogens can be destroyed through proper cooking.
-In other words, whilst cooking, the meat should reach and internal temperature of 71 degrees Celsius.
-In all fairness however, most of these pathogens are found in other meats and poultry too if not cooked adequately.
+These bacteria are mainly found in uncooked pork, however, and according to the Centers for Disease Control and Prevention (CDC), most of these pathogens can be destroyed through proper cooking.
+In other words, whilst cooking, the meat should reach and the internal temperature of 71 degrees Celsius.
+In all fairness, however, most of these pathogens are found in other meats and poultry too if not cooked adequately.

-type of infection, which most commonly occurs as a result of eating raw or undercooked pork products.
-The bacteria can even survive when the meat is kept refrigerated, but it cannot survive heat.
+Yersinia enterocolitica is another bacterium that causes a gastroenteritis-type of infection, which most commonly occurs as a result of eating raw or undercooked pork products.
+The bacteria can even survive when the meat is kept refrigerated, but it cannot survive the heat.